SirPepe/ornament/Readme.md

 ### Transformer `record()`

-Implements a plain object property that gets reflected as a JSON attribute when used with `@attr()`.
+Implements a plain object attribute that gets reflected as a JSON content attribute when used with `@attr()`.
 Such attributes do not exist in standard HTML, but may be useful nevertheless:

 ```javascript
 import { define, attr, record } from "@sirpepe/schleifchen";